 She came to Acadia in 1636 with her two sisters and her brother-in-law, Nicolas Le Creux Du Breuil.
-In the same year, probably at Port-Royal, she married Charles de Menou d’Aulnay, by whom she had four sons, who entered the army and died in battle, and four daughters, all of whom took religious vows.
+In the same year, probably at Port-Royal, she married Charles de Menou d’Aulnay, with whom she had four sons, who entered the army and died in battle, and four daughters, all of whom took religious vows.

 Following the death of d’Aulnay in 1650 she continued to reside at Port-Royal.
 She found her husband’s estate had debts totalling well over 300,000 livres, and there was little hope of her being able to raise this sum.
-Persistent attempts to collect payments were made by creditors and those of Emmanuel Le Borgne did not stop short of raiding and looting her property.
+Persistent attempts to collect payments were made by creditors, and those of Emmanuel Le Borgne did not stop short of raiding and looting her property.
 At the same time she sent one of her officers to dislodge Nicolas and Simon Denys from their posts at Cape Breton, claiming that these were on lands controlled by the d’Aulnay estate.
 In July of 1651 she had her steward (intendant), Brice de Sainte-Croix – the son of Mme de Brice – go to France to act in her interests.
 The unauthorized arrangements he made with the Duc de Vendôme, under which Vendôme assumed half the debts in exchange for half the d’Aulnay property and an equal share in the fur trade, only complicated the situation.

 For the litigation carried on by her daughter, Dame Marie do Menou, canoness of Poussay, and subsequently by her son Charles de Saint-Étienne* de La Tour, see AN, Col.’ C11D, 1, ff.55–60v., printed in Coll. de manuscrits relatifs à la Nouv.-France, II, 351–63.
 Other references: ibid., I, 132, 145–46; II, 292–93, 363–80 passim.